iscrit/BetterBroadcast/README.md

  - Customizable GUI (A gui that lets you broadcast the commands) 🎮
  - Better /broadcast comamnd!
 (More options with /broadcast)
  - Restore command 😇 (Lost control of your server?
 You can restore your op!)
+ - Anti-IP (This part detects players that are using bad clients/Ip ban evading and bans them!)

+## Keys

+- We have a default key name ``Critcalthret`` set to verify your skript!
+Removing this key can tamper with the skripts security features we reccomend you turn off advanced logging instead of changing the key!